No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 While testing, I wore a range of boots (including safety toe and soft toe) with boot shafts measuring 6″, 8″, and even a 12″ boot.
 Though there was only one sock on this list that didn’t live up to the 12″ boot (the KMM’s).

-Why Getting Quality Work Boot Socks Matters
+Why Buying Quality Work Socks Matters

 A great work sock should do the following:

-• Thermoregulate: they should insulate in the cold but never make your feet hot and sweaty.
+- Thermoregulate: they should insulate in the cold but never make your feet hot and sweaty.

-• Moisture-wicking: as your feet release moisture, good socks should keep your feet cool and disperse that moisture.
+- Moisture-wicking: as your feet release moisture, good socks should keep your feet cool and disperse that moisture.

-• Provide cushion: the best work socks have plenty of extra padding in the heel and toe, and I like to see socks with extra cushion in the toe if you wear safety-toe boots for work.
+- Provide cushion: the best work socks have plenty of extra padding in the heel and toe, and I like to see socks with extra cushion in the toe if you wear safety-toe boots for work.

-• Last a long time: this goes without saying, but who wants to spend money on something that’s just going to break down in a month or two?
+- Last a long time: this goes without saying, but who wants to spend money on something that’s just going to break down in a month or two?

-• Stay up on your calf: I hate trying to fish my socks out of my boots to pull them up again.
+- Stay up on your calf: I hate trying to fish my socks out of my boots to pull them up again.
 I need boot socks that stay up.

 So in making this list, I really focused on those six critical factors.
-Some of these socks are definitely on the more expensive side of things, but I definitely think they’re worth the money.
+Some of these socks are definitely on the more expensive side of things, but I think they’re worth the money.

-For instance, the Camel City Mill socks are some of the most expensive here, but they’re also backed with a 10 year guarantee.
+For instance, the Camel City Mill socks are some of the most expensive here, but they’re also backed with a 10 year durability guarantee.
 So while they might seem pricey at first, in the long run, you’re getting your money’s worth.

 Made in the USA from Merino wool, these work socks really are something else in terms of quality.
 They feature compression through the arch and calf which helps your feet recover after a long day.
 Plus, because they're Merino wool, they're breathable and help reduce foot sweat.